-David L. Nicholson, a lifelong resident of Louisville, Ky., was elected Jefferson County Circuit Court Clerk in 2006 and re-elected to a second term in 2012.
+David L. Nicholson, a lifelong resident of Louisville, Ky., was elected Jefferson County Circuit Court Clerk in 2006 and re-elected in 2012 and 2018.

 The Office of the Circuit Court Clerk is a constitutional office that is part of the Kentucky Court of Justice.
 The core business of the office is to serve as custodian of all District, Circuit and Family court records in Jefferson County.
 In addition, the office issues Kentucky driver’s licenses and identification cards in partnership with the Kentucky Transportation Cabinet and the Kentucky State Police.

-Mr. Nicholson’s office employs 324 deputy clerks who work in eight locations across the county, processing more than 155,000 new court cases and issuing more than 190,000 driver’s licenses each year.
+Mr. Nicholson’s office employs 327 deputy clerks who work in eight locations across the county, processing more than 155,000 new court cases and processing more than 190,000 driver’s licenses each year.